 But going to a restaurant is only one option.
 The other: going to the Frituur.
 A frituur is basically a snackbar specialised in fries.
 They're loved and praised in Belgian culture and a true Belgian goes to a Frituur about once a week.
 And the best thing is: they also sell Flemish stew.

 Frituur Filip is one of the most authentic and popular spots in the city center.
-Filip has been running his frituur for almost 40 years now (and is soon going to retire).
+After 40 years of baking fries, Filip has retired and now his work continues in the hands of Hendrik.
 Although this place may look a bit shad, he sells a great stew at a very affordable price.
 Warning: skip this one if you're a vegan, because he bakes his fries in animal fat.
 Old school!

 Ghent is a very young and hip city, so you can easily find vegetarian restaurants all over the city.
 You can find vegetarian stew in these businesses: